 Data Disconnects with Different Types of Shipment Visibility

-This type of visibility focuses on finding “stuff.”
-Specifically, it wants to know where shipments are and their Estimated Time of Arrival (ETA).
-It is disconnected from products or shipping costs.
+- Transportation Visibility: Find My Stuff.
+In this case, the focus is on where shipments are and their Estimated Time of Arrival (ETA).
+Routinely, this visibility is disconnected from products or shipping costs.

+- Rates Visibility: Manage Transportation Spend.
 This visibility focuses on costs.
-Again, this can lead to a myoptic viewpoint when the costs are not directly linked to service performance, customer satisfaction, or other non-cost factors.
+Again, this can lead to a myoptic viewpoint, not considering service, customer, or other non-cost factors.

-This visibility focuses on innovating processes.
-This can include improving or introducing new products or services to assure future success.
+- Strategic Supply Chain Visibility: Innovate And Optimize Processes.
+For instance, this visibility provides insights for improving or introducing new products and services to assure future success.
 Again, any information distortion leads to lost opportunities, inefficient future operations, and unintended consequences.

 c.
 The Missing Link Between Products, Shipments, Cost Types, Service Performance, and Unplanned Events.